Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Events are used in different scenarios in the platform.

 - Instance Events - Events that happen on a given instance.
 It could be created, saved, ++ This is stored to cosmos DB.
 The number of details in these events is higher than we would put on an event feed.
-- Application logic events - This is events where app developers could implement logic to get a specific behavior.
+- Application logic events - These are events where app developers could implement logic to get a specific behavior.
 Calculation, validation ++ This type of event is probably not relevant to push to the event feed.